ddg93/TF_flexfibreAABB/README.md

 ## Roadmap:
 ### 1) Development of a Neural Network that detects flexible fibres
-At first, we focus on developing a simple Neural Network to measure the Axes-Aligned Bounding Box (i.e. the minimum enclosing rectangle that is aligned with the image edges) containing the fibre.
+At first, we focus on developing a simple Neural Network to measure the Axes-Aligned Bounding Box (i.e. the minimum enclosing rectangle that is aligned with the image edges) containing the fibre for a single view.
 To do so, we train and test on virtual images, generated using Blender.

 Build, train and test the model on [Google Colaboratory](https://colab.research.google.com/github/ddg93/TF_flexfibreAABB/blob/main/Fibre_AABB_detection.ipynb).